 The School's annual budget was amended as the year progressed.
-For the fiscal year ended June 30, 2019 the School incurred \$2,448,797 in actual expenditures compared to original budgeted expenditures of \$2,514,860.
-The School budgeted conservatively for its first year of operations and actual revenue surpassed the budget (due to unanticipated grants and higher than expected tuition rate) earning \$2,989,997 compared to the original budget of \$2,709,256.
+For the fiscal year ended June 30, 2022 the School incurred \$5,576,304 in actual expenditures compared to amended budgeted expenditures of \$5,134,500.
+The School budgeted conservatively and actual revenue surpassed the budget (due to unanticipated grants and higher than budgeted tuition rate) earning \$5,681,912 compared to the amended budget of \$5,248,413.

-The School budgeted tuition for fiscal year 2019 based on enrollment of 130, using the average per pupil rate from the sending districts as calculated by Massachusetts Department of Elementary and Secondary Education.
+The School budgeted tuition for fiscal year 2022 based on enrollment of 220, using the composite per pupil rate from the sending districts as calculated by the Massachusetts Department of Elementary and Secondary Education.